Justin-Tan/Justin-Tan.github.io/_posts/2020-06-20-Intuitive-Importance-Weighted-ELBO-Bounds.md

 First, we split the `rng` states into `num_samples` new states, one for each importance sample.
 Next we make use of [`jax.vmap`](https://jax.readthedocs.io/en/latest/jax.html#jax.vmap) - one of the 'killer features' of Jax.
 This function vectorizes a function over a given axis of the input, so the function is evaluated in parallel across the given axis.
 A trivial example of this would be representing a matrix-vector operation as a vectorized form of dot products between each row of the matrix and the given vector, but `vmap` allows us to (in most cases) vectorize more complicated functions where it is not obvious how to manually 'batch' the computation. `vmap` takes in three arguments:

 - `fun`: This is the function to vectorize, in this case the function which computes the log of the summand for the IW-ELBO, we want to compute this in parallel across all the importance samples.

 - `in_axes`: This is a tuple/integer specifying which axes of the input the function should be parallelized with respect to.
 In this case, our function has multiple arguments, so `in_axes` is a list/tuple of length given by the number of arguments to `fun`.
 Each element of `in_axes` represents the array axis to map over for the corresponding argument.
 A `None` means to not parallelize over this argument.
 Here the arguments of `iw_estimator` are `(x, rng, enc_params, dec_params)` - the input, PRNG state, and amortized encoder/decoder parameters, respectively.
 The input and the amortized parameters are constant for all importance samples, so the only argument we want the function to be parallelized over is the PRNG state.
 As `rngs` is a one-dimensional array, we want to parallelize over the first (`0`th) dimension, so `in_axes = (None, 0, None, None)`.'

 - `out_axes`: Similar definition to `in_axes`, but specifying which axis of the function output the vectorized result should appear.
 This is usually `0` (the default) in most cases, following the standard convention of letting the first axis of an array represent the number of batch elements.

 The return result is the vectorized version of `iw_estimator`, which we call to get a vector, `iw_log_summand`, representing the log-summands $\log p(x \vert z_k) + \log p(z_k) - \log q(z_k \vert x)$ for each importance sample $z_k$.
 This will be a one-dimensional array with number of elements given by the number of importance samples $K$.
 Finally for numerical stability we take the $\text{logsumexp}$ of the log-summands and average this to give the final IW-ELBO(K).

-Note how easy it was to automatically parallelize the computation of the different importance sample summands using `jax.vmap` - there's a Pytorch implementation in the Appendix that requires us to manually reason about the batch dimension during reparameterization, and involves a lot of wrangling over axes and dimensions in order to ensure we are performing a matrix-vector operation on the GPU and not a sequence of vector-vector operations.
+Note how easy it was to automatically parallelize the computation of the different importance sample summands using `jax.vmap`.
+There's a Pytorch implementation in the Appendix that requires us to manually reason about the batch dimension during reparameterization, and involves some wrangling over axes and dimensions in order to ensure we are performing a matrix-vector operation on the GPU and not a sequence of vector-vector operations.
+This approach requires you to roll your own ad-hoc manual batching system for each problem you encounter - moreover, when playing these sorts of games, you can get badly burned if you aren't reshaping things consistently/properly,

 ## Conclusion